RevealBi/Documentation/en/datasources/hubspot.md

 ### Setting Up Your Data

-After logging in you can set up your Hubspot data in the following dialog:
+After logging in, you can set up your Hubspot data in the following dialog:

 <img src="images/set-up-data-hubspot.png" alt="Set up your data dialog" width="800"/>

 Here you will find a list of your Hubspot _Objects_.
-Use the search in big lists to find quickly the object you need.
+In big lists, use the search to find quickly the object you need.

 >[!NOTE]
 >**Calendar Objects**.